Euphoria

 credits

-text Julian Rosefeldt direction Julian Rosefeldt Julian Rosefeldt music Samy Moussa executive producer Wassili Zygouris executive producer Kiev Anastasiya Bukovska, Tatyana Kurmaz, Family Production executive producer New York Christian Detres, See The Tree Productions executive producer Sofia Konstantina Manolova, Solent Film cinematography Christoph Krauss set design Nadja Götze costumes Daniela Backes, Bina Daigeler wig and make-up artist Julia Böhm, Katharina Thieme, Sonia Salazar-Delgado choreography, bank scene Richard Siegal sound recording David Hilgers, Oliver Göbel, Ludwig Fiedler sound Thomas Appel editing Bobby Good dramaturgy Tobias Staab text collages Julian Rosefeldt, Tobias Staab dramaturgical advice Janaina Pessoa assistant director Denis Sonin, Ires Jung casting Casandra Han concept music Julian Rosefeldt composition Samy Moussa extra music Cassie Kinoshi Brooklyn Youth Chorus Director Dianne Berkun Menaker music production Ed Williams, Dianne Berkun Menaker sound engineer music recording Isaiah Abolin cast Giancarlo Esposito, Virginia Newcomb, Ayesha Jordan, Kate Strong, Jeff Wood, Erik Hansen, Tim Williams, Jeff Burrell, Robert Bronzi, Rocio Rodriguez-Inniss, Dora Zygouri, Esther Odumade, Tia Murrell, Asa Ali, Luis Rosefeldt, Richard Siegal, Nena Sorzano, Corey Scott-Gilbert, Jared Brown and the voice of Cate Blanchett and Terri Lyne Carrington, Peter Erskine, Yissey Garcia, Eric Harland, Antonio Sanchez, Brooklyn Youth Chorus commissioned and produced by Park Avenue Armory co-commissioned by Holland Festival, Ruhrtriennale, Rising: Melbourne in collaboration with Weltkulturerbe Völklinger Hütte made possible with a donation by Robert Alten, Frank Arents, Richard de Baan, M. Been, Marieke Bemelman, Len van den Berg, Benien van Berkel, H.J.
+text Julian Rosefeldt direction Julian Rosefeldt produced by Julian Rosefeldt, Park Avenue Armory music Samy Moussa executive producer Wassili Zygouris executive producer Kiev Anastasiya Bukovska, Tatyana Kurmaz, Family Production executive producer New York Christian Detres, See The Tree Productions executive producer Sofia Konstantina Manolova, Solent Film cinematography Christoph Krauss set design Nadja Götze costumes Daniela Backes, Bina Daigeler wig and make-up artist Julia Böhm, Katharina Thieme, Sonia Salazar-Delgado choreography, bank scene Richard Siegal sound recording David Hilgers, Oliver Göbel, Ludwig Fiedler sound Thomas Appel editing Bobby Good dramaturgy Tobias Staab text collages Julian Rosefeldt, Tobias Staab dramaturgical advice Janaina Pessoa assistant director Denis Sonin, Ires Jung casting Casandra Han concept music Julian Rosefeldt composition Samy Moussa extra music Cassie Kinoshi Brooklyn Youth Chorus Director Dianne Berkun Menaker music production Ed Williams, Dianne Berkun Menaker sound engineer music recording Isaiah Abolin cast Giancarlo Esposito, Virginia Newcomb, Ayesha Jordan, Kate Strong, Jeff Wood, Erik Hansen, Tim Williams, Jeff Burrell, Robert Bronzi, Rocio Rodriguez-Inniss, Dora Zygouri, Esther Odumade, Tia Murrell, Asa Ali, Luis Rosefeldt, Richard Siegal, Nena Sorzano, Corey Scott-Gilbert, Jared Brown and the voice of Cate Blanchett and Terri Lyne Carrington, Peter Erskine, Yissey Garcia, Eric Harland, Antonio Sanchez, Brooklyn Youth Chorus commissioned by Park Avenue Armory co-commissioned by Holland Festival, Ruhrtriennale, Rising: Melbourne in collaboration with Weltkulturerbe Völklinger Hütte made possible with a donation by Robert Alten, Frank Arents, Richard de Baan, M. Been, Marieke Bemelman, Len van den Berg, Benien van Berkel, H.J.
 Biemond, Cornelie Bierens de Haan, Hein Bijl, Ellen Birnie, Norbert Bode, A. Bol, I.D.M.
 Booij, Montina Braaksma, J.J.M.
 Brakenhoff, Joris Brandt, Andre Broekmans, Marijke Brinkman, Tineke Brinks, Anke Brus, Ina Buitendijk, Carien Dagnelie, Luitje Douma, Koos van der Ende, Evelien Eshuis, Johan Geerts, Fienie Gerekink, Rob Gras, Yvonne Greuter, Erica Groet, A. van den Hanenberg, Sietze Haringa, Meike Hartelust, M.M.
 Hartman, Servaas Hensen, Jane van Herwijnen, Yasmin Hilberdink, Michael Jas, Jeroen Ketting, Rob Kloet, Kris Kohlstrand, Jory de Koning, Leonie Kruizenga, Johanna Kuijpers, Sophie Lambo, Erik Leferink, Ton Liefaard, Anne van der Linden-Taverne, Johnna Malpass, Pierre Mehlkopf, Ellen Meijerse, Rene Mendel, Evelyne Merkx, Marijke Naber, Martin Niemeijer, Annette Oostvogel-vangent, Yolande van Reijen, Peter Rijnsburger, Nelleke Sloos, G.P. van der Sman, Marianne Smit, Ingeborg Snelleman, Merlijn Snitker, J. Sparreboom, Eva de Swaan, Catherine ten Bruggencate, Peter Timmerman, Joseph Upham, A. van Veen, Sjoerd Vellenga, Theo Veltman, Lisa van de Ven, Wieke Verbeek, Hans Verdaasdonk, Niek Verhoeff, Eric Verouden, Willem Verstraaten, Annemiek van Vliet, Raymond van Vliet, May van der Vossen, Arie Vreugdenhil, Sabine Vroom, Barbara Vroom-Cramer, Egbert Wolf, Hans Wolff, Annette Zahn, Marja Zeegers, and donors who wish to remain anonymous

 This performance is made possible by